-All you have to do is to have the mindfulness to recall and hold those feelings for a few moments and the route to doing so is holding that image in your mind.
+All you have to do is to have the mindfulness to recall and hold those feelings for a few moments.

 The vagus nerve is the longest cranial nerve emanating from the brain.
 It carries vital information from the brain to tissues and organs in our bodies.
-Whilst it has many functions one of the gifts it offers us is the ability to help us to manage and recover from stressful and fearful situations.
-It does so by communicating with the diaphragm and is activated with deep breaths which leave a presenter feeling far more relaxed when overcome with fear.
+Whilst it has many functions, one of the gifts it offers us is the ability to help us to manage and recover from stressful and fearful situations.
+It does so by communicating with the diaphragm.
+It is activated with deep breaths which leave a presenter feeling far more relaxed when overcome with fear.

 Over 30 years ago I worked in a call centre and the one thing I learned which has served me well my whole life is the power of a smile.
 Even though we were speaking to customers over the phone and not face to face the trainer at the time shared with us the ‘cheesy’ saying, ‘a smile travels miles’; even down a phone line.